mrclalmda/aws_resume_challenge/README.md

 ### Static Website
 How to deploy a statis website

+Route 53
+- Register a domain.
+Costs around 10USD
+- Create Hosted Zone and create a record of type A pointing to the desired CloudFront distribution

+S3
 - Create S3 bucket allowing public access
 - Add bucket policy (see ./s3_policy/policy.json)
 - Manually upload error.html, index.html and styles.css to the bucket
+- Naming the bucket the same as the domain allows you to set its type to S3 STATIC WEBSITE

+CloudFront
+- Create distribution having its origin pointed at the S3 website endpoint rather than the bucket endpoint.
+- Set distribution Alternate domain name (CNAME) value to your domain
+- Select a custom SSL certificate either from the list if you have one already or click Request certificate

+AWS Certificate Manager (ACM)
+- Request certificate
+- Use "Create records in Route 53" button to retreive a CNAME